 If you’re looking for a relaxed place to call home, Pedasi is definitely worth considering.
 There are several restaurants and bars and a couple of small grocery stores.
 The towns of Playa Venao and Las Tablas are also nearby, so there’s no shortage of things to see and do.

 Retire in Pedasi – the pros and cons

-I suppose that retiring in Pedasi has its pros and cons like any place.
-Some of the pros and cons are subjective depending on the person.
-Because of this, you will notice that sometimes the same things are on the pro and the con list.
+I suppose that retiring in Pedasi has its pros and cons, like any place.
+Some of the pros and cons are subjective, depending on the person.
+Because of this, you will notice that sometimes the same things are on the pros and cons list.

 1. Perfect climate